rohanddave/tessa/README.md

 4. `snapshot-store` starts and initializes the shared Postgres database.
 5. `repo-sync-service-api` starts.
 6. `repo-sync-service-consumer` starts.

+## Future scope

+There are a few known areas where the current implementation works functionally but should be improved for production resilience.

+### Bound memory usage for file jobs

+The current registration and update pipelines read each streamed file fully into memory before it is handed to worker goroutines through `FileJob`.

+Future work:

+- bound the `fileJobs` channel size
+- cap the maximum in-memory bytes allowed across queued jobs
+- consider spilling large files to temporary storage or streaming directly into blob-store uploads

+This will keep large repos from causing uncontrolled memory growth.

+### Make concurrency configurable

+The current worker counts are hard-coded in the services and consumer runtime.

+Future work:

+- expose worker counts through environment variables
+- separately tune:
+  - Kafka consumer goroutine count
+  - registration file worker count
+  - update file worker count

+This will make the service easier to tune for local development versus larger deployments.

+### Support explicit skip-but-commit consumer outcomes

+Right now the consumer commits Kafka messages only after a handler returns success, and leaves messages uncommitted on error.

+There are cases where a consumer may intentionally not perform the full business workflow but should still commit the message, for example:

+- duplicate or already-applied updates
+- events for untracked branches
+- events that are valid but intentionally no-op

+Future work:

+- model handler outcomes more explicitly than just `error` or `nil`
+- support outcomes like:
+  - processed and commit
+  - skipped and commit
+  - retry later and do not commit
+  - dead-letter then commit

+That will make consumer behavior more precise and prevent retry loops for events that should be safely acknowledged.
 7. Kafka UI starts and connects to Kafka.

 ## Notes